Plutino: Orbital characteristics

 See also the comparison with the distribution of the cubewanos.

 Long-term stability

 Pluto's influence on the other plutinos has historically been neglected due to its relatively small mass.
 However, the resonance width (the range of semi-axes compatible with the resonance) is very narrow and only a few times larger than Pluto's Hill sphere (gravitational influence).
 Consequently, depending on the original eccentricity, some plutinos will eventually be driven out of the resonance by interactions with Pluto.
-Numerical simulations suggest that the orbits of plutinos with an eccentricity 10%–30% smaller or larger than that of Pluto are not stable over Ga timescales.
+Numerical simulations suggest that the orbits of plutinos with an eccentricity 10%–30% smaller or larger than that of Pluto are not stable over billion-year timescales.

 Orbital diagrams

 Brightest objects

 The plutinos brighter than HV=6 include: